ddlowey/Google_Data_Analytics_Case_Study/README.md

 import opendatasets as od
 ```

-Copy the URL from the corresponding dataset (here: [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit)) and download it.
-Provide the username and key from the .json-file
+Copy the URL from the corresponding dataset (here: [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit)) and download it by providing the username and key from the .json-file

 ```
 od.download("https://www.kaggle.com/datasets/arashnic/fitbit")